BrandevCode/BrandonChanWebsite/_posts/offline/2020-11-07-Stop Searching For Your Passion.md

 People have asked me these questions before and I feel like I've failed at giving good advice.
 Usually my first question back to them is, "what are your interests?".
 Their response is usually similar to "I enjoy (insert hobby here) but I don't really want to do that as a career".
 This gives a good step to narrow down which subject or area they would potentially enjoy, but since I usually don't know the different career options that exist, the conversation usually ends there.

-I am here to redeem myself!
+I am here to redeem myself.
 Below are some fields that may help spark your interest.
 ### Found At: <a href="https://www.recruiter.com/careers/" target="_blank">Recruiter.com</a>

 1. <a href="www.recruiter.com/careers/agriculture-food-natural-resources.html" target="_blank">Agriculture, Food and Natural Resources</a>